Geometric Approaches on Persistent Homology: Final Remarks

 \subsection{TDA on Graphs}

-While we used power filtration of graphs as a setup to discuss general persistent homology in discrete setting, our results prove that higher persistence diagrams carry very valuable information about graph properties.
-In particular, even very elementary graphs like the cyclic graphs~\cite{adamaszek2013clique}, or the small examples in \cref{sec:PD2}, have nontrivial higher-dimensional persistence diagrams.
-These higher persistence diagrams can be effective to detect hidden patterns in many real life data, such as widths of $k$-dimensional cavities.
+We focused on the setting of power filtrations of graphs to first study persistent homology in a discrete setting, in order to learn what might happen in more general contexts.
+That said, our results show that higher persistence diagrams carry valuable information about graph properties.
+In particular, even elementary graphs like the cyclic graphs~\cite{adamaszek2013clique}, or the small examples in \cref{sec:PD2}, have nontrivial higher-dimensional persistence diagrams.
+These higher persistence diagrams can be effective to detect hidden patterns in real life datasets, such as widths of $k$-dimensional cavities.

 Because of the computational cost of the power filtration, researchers applying TDA on graphs sometimes prefer sublevel (superlevel) filtrations defined by a filter function to study graph properties.
-However, the power filtration considers the graph vertices as a point cloud where the distances are given by the graph, meaning that the power filtration captures the shape of the graph, just like Vietoris--Rips complexes capture the shape of a point cloud.
+Instead, the power filtration considers the graph vertices as a point cloud where the distances are given by the graph, meaning that the power filtration captures the shape of the graph, just like Vietoris--Rips complexes capture the shape of a point cloud.
 Power filtrations can be a crucial tool to employ in graph classification problems, and related questions.
 As mentioned above, the higher persistence diagrams can contain crucial geometric information about graph cavities.
 The main drawback here is that computing the power filtration for graphs and their higher-dimensional persistence diagrams is computationally expensive.
-However, by using the ideas developed in this paper, there are ways to compute these higher persistence diagrams more efficiently.
-In a followup paper, we plan to give such efficient algorithms to compute persistence diagrams of power filtration of graphs in higher dimensions.
+However, by using the ideas developed in this paper, there is hope to compute or bound these higher persistence diagrams more efficiently.